PoCInnovation/Workshops/software/25.Flutter/README.md

 If everything has worked and you launche the project, you migth have the text `Step 1` in the middle of the application.

+:warning: In this code you have some const that you will have to remove because of non const contructor of widget you will use.

 ## Step 2 - Lists

 The most important thing in a `to do list` is to have a list of `Widget` that will represent your todos.